 I have a BA Hons degree in Illustration and Graphic Design studying at Camberwell College of Arts in London and Bristol School of Art and Design.
 A chance meeting with the established Equestrian Sculptor, Annette Yarrow convinced me to change direction and move into sculpture.
 I worked for Creations, Country Artists and Border Fine Arts creating commercial sculptures in resin before moving into casting in bronze, using various foundries.

 I also have trained with Allen Pogue, the trick trainer in Texas, Shawna Karrasch, Ben Hart and Karoline Westlund Friman to improve my use of Positive Reinforcement for horses and I use this both ridden and from the ground to assist with training.

 All interactions with your horses are training.

-I competed in unaffiliated dressage for the next few years with a powerful TB x mare called Gem.
+I competed lightly in dressage with a powerful TB x mare called Adams Little Gem.
 I bought her as a 5 year old and in the photo below, she was 25 years old.
-She lived to be 30 and was ridden and sound right until the end of her life.
+She lived to be 30 and was sound and ridden right until the end of her life.

-Gem was fiercely spirited, intelligent, loyal, athletic, and very powerful.
+Gem was spirited, intelligent, loyal, athletic, and very powerful.
 She did not suffer fools gladly and she really did work beautifully for me.

-My beautiful PRE mare Uralita bred by Yeguada Aimaran.
-Due to unfortunate circumstances, Uralita was unhandleable as she was terrified of all humans when I first met her.
+Uralita bred by Yeguada Aimaran.
+Due to unfortunate circumstances, Uralita was untouchable when I first met her.

-My childrens ex super pony, Sunny Boy, who has now turned pro at classical dressage.
+My beloved pony, Sunny Boy, turned pro at classical dressage.

 Felix, my PRE long reining.